Statewide new loan programs available to small businesses in Rhode Island

 RIBBA'S president, Lisa Ranglin declared, "While there has been improvement over the past few years, minority business owners in Rhode Island continue to find it difficult to access commercial loans.
 RIBBA's new Microlending Initiative will enable small and minority businesses across the state to access sufficient capital to grow and thrive in place.
 We at RIBBA are pleased that the Commerce Corporation recognizes and supports our position that fostering economic inclusion for minority businesses, is key to economic development in underserved communities."

-The RIBBA Microlending Initiative will be open to receive loan applications by December 1.
-Interested business owners can call 401-383-1178 for further information.
+The RIBBA Microlending Initiative accepting loan applications now.
+Interested business owners can call 401-383-1179 or email: firstname.lastname@example.org for further information.